 lsof -c <command>

-6. Find opened by a user and a command or a process
+6. Find files opened by a user and a command or a process

 You can combine options like user and command and a process using the –a option.
 Think of it as the AND operator.
 This gives you an additional filter while trying to narrow down on your search.

 lsof -a -u user_name -c command_name

-You can also use lsof command to find open ports or for finding which process is using a port.
+You can also use lsof command to find open ports or to find which process is using a port.

-You can file all kind of open ports with the -i option:
+You can file all kinds of open ports with the -i option:

 The output may look like this: